xianlinbox/daily_practise/aws-solution-architect/design_network_connectivity_strategy.md

 ## Interface/Gateway Endpoint

-Both of them are using to connect to AWS services from within your Virtual Private Cloud (VPC) without using the public internet. they have a little difference:
+Both of them are using to connect to AWS services from within your Virtual Private Cloud (VPC) without using the public internet.
+This service no need to update routable as it get a private ip in the subnet. they have a little difference:

 - Interface Endpoint:
   - implementde by add ENI in your VPC. so it has a private Ip